HACKSSENTIAL RULES ~ CHAPTER VII

 Glyph, Prayer of the (any Path)

-• ES 1-4: the caster creates a glyph of warding, sets its activation condition and its effect; the condition is always a direct action of a living being and the effect is never harmful (e.g. ‘any creature that will pass through that window activates a noise loud enough to be heard anywhere in the castle’).
+ES 1-4: the caster creates a glyph of warding, sets its activation condition and its effect; the condition is always a direct action of a living being and the effect is never harmful (e.g., ‘any creature passing through that window activates a noise loud enough to be heard in all the castle’).

-• ES 5-7: the caster creates a glyph of confusion; as above except for the effect: the creature which activates it is stunned (see States).
+ES 5-7: the caster creates a glyph of confusion; as above except for the effect: the creature which activates it is stunned (see VIII.4).

 Inner Sight, Psalm of (any Path)

-• ES 1-4: the target understands the intentions of one creature in his sight.
+ES 1-4: the target understands the intentions of one creature in their sight.

-• ES 5-7: the target knows one stat (any but US) of a creature.
+ES 5-7: the target knows one stat (any but MI) of a creature.

 Liberty, Panegyrize of (any Path)

-• ES 5-7: as above except that the effect is on the body (i.e. BU or CO)
+ES 5-7: as above except that the magic effect is on the soul (i.e., Morality or SOM).

-• ES 8-10: as above except that the effect is on the mind (i.e. IN or EM).
+ES 8-10: as above except that the magic effect is on the mind (i.e., IN or EM).

 Obliteration, Entreaty of (Path of Power, Destruction)

-• ES 5-7: the caster resets from the target 1 point per turn of positive modifier in his SOM up to the baseline value of EM.
+ES 5-7: the caster drains from the target 1 point per turn of SOM up to the score of 1.

-• ES 8-10: the caster resets from the target 1 point per turn of positive modifier in his Morality up to the baseline value of [2,2].
+ES 8-10: the caster drains from the target 1 point per turn of Morality up to the baseline value of [2,2].

 Pain, Anthem of (Path of Power, Destruction)

-• ES 1-4: the target suffers 1 damage per turn in the KS/US set by the caster.
+ES 1-4: the target suffers 1 damage per turn in the CS set by the caster.

 Patron, Glory of the (any Path)

-• ES 1-4: the target gets a +1 modifier on the level of the shield or armor.
+ES 1-4: the target gets a +1 modifier on the level of the weapon.

-• ES 5-7: the target gets a +1 modifier on the level of the weapon.
+ES 5-7: the target gets a +1 modifier on the level of the shield or armor.

 Purification, Carol of (Path of Glory, Sacrifice)

-• ES 1-4: the target heals by 1 point of stat lost to illness per turn; the disease requires all lost points to be recovered to be fully removed (see Other cases).
+ES 1-4: the target heals 1 point of stat lost to illness per turn; removing the disease requires all lost points to be recovered (see VIII.5).

 Relief, Anthem of (Path of Glory, Sacrifice)

-• ES 1-4: the target regains 1 point per turn to a chosen KS and US (up to its original value).
+ES 1-4: the target regains 1 point per turn to a chosen CS (up to its original value).

 Renewal, Entreaty of (Path of Glory, Sacrifice)

-• ES 1-4: the caster resets from the target 1 negative status (any but those that are directly tied to KS/US decrease) per turn.
+ES 1-4: the caster removes 1 negative status from the target (any but those that are directly tied to CS decrease) per turn.

-• ES 5-7: the caster resets from the target 1 point per turn of negative modifier in SOM up to the current score.
+ES 5-7: the caster raises the SOM of the target by 1 point per turn up to their actual score (if positive, otherwise to the baseline).

-• ES 8-10: the caster resets from the target 1 point per turn of negative modifier in Morality up to the current score.
+ES 8-10: the caster raises the Morality of the target by 1 point per turn up to their actual score (if positive, otherwise to the baseline).

 Senses, Carol of (Path of Power, Destruction)

-• ES 5-7: the target is not able to speak while the spell is active.
+ES 5-7: the target is not able to hear and speak while the spell is active.

-• ES 8-10: the target is not able to see while the spell is active.
+ES 8-10: the target is not able to hear, speak nor see while the spell is active.

 Shield, Chant of (any Path)